matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

   grid-gap: 20px;
 }

-.item:nth-child(1) { grid-row-end: span 3; }
+/* You can use the span keyword to make items span multiple columns or rows. */ .item:nth-child(1) { grid-row-end: span 3; }
 .item:nth-child(3) { grid-row-end: span 3; }
 .item:nth-child(4) { grid-column: span 2; }